 All businesses and non-domestic premises in England will be legally required to separate their wastes in specific categories as laid out below.

+However, businesses considered micro-firms will not have to comply with these changes until March 2027.
 Micro-firms are workplaces with less than 10 full-time employees (FTEs) in total.
 This relates to the total number of full time or full-time equivalent employees in a business, rather than in a certain business location.
 For example, if a business has 3 locations with 5 employees in each location, they have a total of 15 employees.

-But for those members who employ more then 10 FTEs then they will need to aware of the requirements to separate their recycling waste by March 2025.
+But for SMEs who employ more then 10 FTEs then they will need to aware of the requirements to separate their recycling waste by March 2025.
 They should discuss this with their commercial waste contractor (private waste collector or local authority) who will be able to advise them further and ensure they are meting the requirements ahead of the law change on 31 March 2025.

 They will need to present the following wastes separated in accordance with the arrangements with their waste collector: